icefo/PyQt5-Wamp/README.md

 # PyQt5-Wamp

-Here is an example app that can tell the time and add two numbers.
+Here is a example PyQt5 app that
+* can use wamp's RPC to add two numbers
+* can subscribe to a wamp topic that publish the time every 2 seconds

 ![capture-pyqt5-wamp](https://cloud.githubusercontent.com/assets/7746352/12374901/ea684d9c-bcab-11e5-87fd-9f2a5d5ce7f2.png)